mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Supported RTP Topologies {#topologies}

-RTP over QUIC only supports some of the RTP topologies described in
+RoQ only supports some of the RTP topologies described in
 {{?RFC7667}}.
-Most notably, due to QUIC {{!RFC9000}} being a purely IP unicast protocol at the time of writing, RTP over QUIC cannot be used as a transport protocol for any of the paths that rely on IP multicast in several multicast topologies (e.g., *Topo-ASM*, *Topo-SSM*, *Topo-SSM-RAMS*).
+Most notably, due to QUIC {{!RFC9000}} being a purely IP unicast protocol at the time of writing, RoQ cannot be used as a transport protocol for any of the paths that rely on IP multicast in several multicast topologies (e.g., *Topo-ASM*, *Topo-SSM*, *Topo-SSM-RAMS*).

 Some "multicast topologies" can include IP unicast paths (e.g., *Topo-SSM*, *Topo-SSM-RAMS*).
-In these cases, the unicast paths can use RTP over QUIC.
+In these cases, the unicast paths can use RoQ.

 RTP supports different types of translators and mixers.
 Whenever a middlebox such as a translator or a mixer needs to access the content of RTP/RTCP-packets, the QUIC connection has to be terminated at that middlebox.

-RTP over QUIC streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems with transport translators which translate from RTP over QUIC to RTP over a different transport protocol.
-A similar problem can occur if a translator needs to translate from RTP over UDP to RTP over QUIC datagrams, where the MTU of a QUIC datagram may be smaller than the MTU of a UDP datagram.
+RoQ streams (see {{quic-streams}}) can support much larger RTP packet sizes than other transport protocols such as UDP can, which can lead to problems with transport translators which translate from RoQ to RTP over a different transport protocol.
+A similar problem can occur if a translator needs to translate from RTP over UDP to RoQ datagrams, where the MTU of a QUIC datagram may be smaller than the MTU of a UDP datagram.
 In both cases, the translator may need to rewrite the RTP packets to fit into the smaller MTU of the other protocol.
 Such a translator may need codec-specific knowledge to